gren-lang/book/src/content/docs/syntax/custom_types.md

 Notice that Gren inferred the generic type here as the concrete type `String`.

 You can have more than one type variable.
-Gren's built-in `Result` type has a variable for the error value and one for the success value.
+Gren's core `Result` type has a variable for the error value and one for the success value.

 ```elm
 type Result error value